m1dnight/exbin/README.md

 LOGO_PATH=/my/path/example_logo.png
 ```

+Note, the port here (`PORT`) is merely an indication if you want https or http urls in your application (for example, what is returned from the tcp socket).
+The port you want the container to expose has to be manually set in the docker-compose file.
+This is 8080 by default!

 To run this entire thing in Docker:

 ```
 docker-compose up -d
 ```

-At this point you should be able to navigate to the site at `http://localhost:4001`.
+At this point you should be able to navigate to the site at `http://localhost:8080`.

 ## Develop